gp-8/DevOps/use-cases/use-case-28.md

 ### Trigger

-Population of Caribbean is sent to Organization.
+Population of Myanmar is sent to Organization.

 ## MAIN SUCCESS SCENARIO